 Both units (PMU and DMU) are connected via the high-speed system bus to exchange data.
-This is required if operands are read from program memory, code or data is written to the PSRAM, or data is read from or written to peripherals on the LXBus (such as TwinCAN).
+This is required if operands are read from program memory, or code or data is written to the PSRAM.
 The system bus allows concurrent two-way communication for maximum transfer performance.

 64 or 32 Kbytes of on-chip Flash memory store code or constant data.
-The on-chip Flash memory is organized as four 8-Kbyte sectors and one 32-Kbyte (XC164KM-8F only) sector.
+The on-chip Flash memory is organized as four 8-Kbyte sectors and one 32-Kbyte (XC164SM-8F only) sector.
 Each sector can be separately write protected1), erased and programmed (in blocks of 128 Bytes).
 The complete Flash area can be read-protected.
 A password sequence temporarily unlocks protected areas.
 The Flash module combines very fast 64-bit one-cycle read accesses with protected and efficient writing algorithms for programming and erasing.
 Thus, program execution out of the internal Flash results in maximum performance.
 Dynamic error correction provides extremely high read data security for all read accesses.